Toilets in public places, how long do we have to hold it?

 4. Quality and safety

-One of the big issues in terms of acceptability, privacy and dignity is the existence of unisex toilets, allowing people not to have to choose a toilet according to their gender.
+One of the big issues in terms of acceptability, privacy and dignity is the existence of unisex toilets, accessible to all regardless of gender.
 At a cultural level, many people express being against unisex toilets, for safety or privacy issues.
 Older women especially say that they do not feel comfortable sharing toilets with men.
-However, for the LGBTQ+ community, unisex toilets could provide a safe space for trans people, not forcing them to chose a toilet on the basis of sex.
-To solve this dilemma, many cities have opted to convert accessible toilets into unisex toilets, thus keeping non-accessible toilets divided by sex, while offering a unisex toilet for those who need it.
+However, for the LGBTQI+ community, unisex toilets could indeed provide a safer space for trans and non-binary people, not forcing them to chose a toilet on the basis of sex.
+To solve this dilemma, many cities have opted to convert accessible toilets into unisex toilets, thus offering three options for users: keeping non-accessible toilets divided by women/ men, while offering a unisex toilet for those who need it.

 A future with clean and accessible toilets for all